 class Human: def __init__(self): self.hands =2 self.legs =2 self.eyes =2 self.fingers = 10 sam = Human() will = Human()

-Class and Objects are an important part of OOPS because with the help of these two concepts we implement all the other properties of OOPS in a programming language from Polymorphism to Encapsulation we can implement everything using class and objects.
+Class and Objects are an important part of OOPS because, with the help of these two concepts, we implement all the other properties of OOPS in a programming language, from Polymorphism to Encapsulation.
+We can implement everything using classes and objects.